evansimonross/my-fun-repository/README.md

 # my-fun-repository
 My Fun Repository

-This is the first change I'll be making to this repository.
+This repository is just for practice with Git and GitHub.
+Please ignore everything in this repository.
+In fact, I think I'll delete it later if possible.

+This repository was created on 2018-06-06 as part of Columbia's Full Web Stack Development Coding Bootcamp.